runeimp/init/README.md

 init
 ====

-My simple initialization script for starting new text files.
+My simple initialization script for starting new text files, scripts and projects.

 Rational
 --------